Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Related Works

 \subsection{Reinforcement Learning with Verifiable Rewards}

 Reinforcement Learning with Verifiable Rewards (RLVR) has emerged as a scalable and effective paradigm for enhancing the reasoning capabilities of Large Language Models (LLMs)~\cite{DBLP:journals/corr/abs-2504-05185,DBLP:journals/corr/abs-2503-18892,DBLP:journals/corr/abs-2503-06639}.
 Unlike Reinforcement Learning from Human Feedback (RLHF)~\cite{DBLP:conf/nips/ChristianoLBMLA17,DBLP:journals/ail/Lee25}, which relies on preference models, RLVR utilizes rule-based outcome rewards, making it particularly suitable for domains with objective correctness such as mathematics and coding.
 Recent successes, including DeepSeek-R1~\cite{Guo2025Deepseek} and Kimi 1.5~\cite{DBLP:journals/corr/abs-2501-12599}, demonstrate that RLVR can incentivize long-chain reasoning and improve generalization beyond supervised fine-tuning.
 However, most RLVR approaches, such as GRPO~\cite{DBLP:journals/corr/abs-2402-03300} and its variants~\cite{DBLP:journals/corr/abs-2506-01939,DBLP:journals/corr/abs-2504-02546,DBLP:journals/corr/abs-2505-22617}, typically assign sequence-level rewards uniformly across all tokens.
 This uniform assignment overlooks the distinct roles tokens play in reasoning chains, exacerbating the credit assignment problem~\cite{Minsky1995StepsTA}.
-While recent studies have analyzed token patterns in reasoning~\cite{DBLP:journals/corr/abs-2506-01939,DBLP:journals/corr/abs-2507-15778}, the mechanisms for optimizing the trade-off between exploration and exploitation at the token level remain underexplored.
-In this work, we focus on outcome-based RLVR and investigate the internal mechanics of how reward signals manifest at the token level.
+Recent studies have analyzed token patterns in reasoning~\cite{DBLP:journals/corr/abs-2506-01939,DBLP:journals/corr/abs-2507-15778}, but the mechanism by which outcome rewards should be allocated across token positions remains underexplored.
+In this work, we focus on outcome-based RLVR and investigate how sequence-level rewards manifest as token-level update effects.